Peterpiotr/siguren-documentation/docs/source/archives/otl-motorsuiveur-operation-and-maintenance-manual-rev-b-4_reviewed.rst

    the access to the engagement procedure screen.

-2. Initiate the engagement cycle by depressing the yellow push button located on the front of the MS unit panel.
+2. Initiate the engagement cycle by depressing the yellow push button located on the front of the MS Unit panel.
 (Ref.15 004-100E – Button S1).

 Note - For completing the engagement process, the controllers of the